roentgenium/GSASIIHelp/docs/phase.md

 The magnitude of the texture is evaluated from the texture index by

-If the texture is random then J = 1, otherwise J > 1; for a single crystal J = ¥.
+If the texture is random then J = 1, otherwise J > 1; for a single crystal J = \(\infty\).

 In GSAS-II the texture is defined in two ways to accommodate the two possible uses of this correction.
 In one, a suite of spherical harmonics coefficients is defined for the texture of a phase in the sample; this can have any of the possible sample symmetries and is the usual result desired for texture analysis.
 The other is the suite of spherical harmonics terms for cylindrical sample symmetry for each phase in each powder pattern ("histogram") and is usually used to accommodate preferred orientation effects in a Rietveld refinement.
-The former description allows refinement of the sample orientation zeros, Ws, Cs, Fs, but the latter description does not (they are assumed to be zero and not refinable).
-The sample orientation angles, (W, C, F) are specified in the Sample Parameters table in the GSAS-II data tree structure and are applied for either description.
+The former description allows refinement of the sample orientation zeros, \(\Omega_s, X_s, \Phi_s\), but the latter description does not (they are assumed to be zero and not refinable).
+The sample orientation angles, \(\Omega, X, \Phi\) are specified in the Sample Parameters table in the GSAS-II data tree structure and are applied for either description.

 Some useful examples:

 **1. Bragg-Brentano laboratory powder diffractometer**

 The conventional arrangement of this experiment is to have a flat sample with incident and diffracted beams at equal angles (theta) on opposite sides of the sample.
 The sample is frequently spun about its normal to improve powder statistics and impose cylindrical symmetry on any preferred orientation (texture).
-Thus, the diffraction plane (source, diffraction vector & detector) contains the K-vector which is parallel to the diffraction vector and W, C, F = 0.
+Thus, the diffraction plane (source, diffraction vector & detector) contains the K-vector which is parallel to the diffraction vector and \(\Omega, X, \Phi = 0\).

 **2. Debye-Scherrer diffractometer with point detector(s)**

 The usual arrangement here is to have a capillary sample perpendicular to the diffraction plane.
 The capillary may be spun about its cylinder axis for powder averaging and to impose cylindrical symmetry on the texture which is perpendicular to the diffraction plane.
-Thus, W, F = 0 and C =90.
+Thus, \(\Omega,\Phi = 0\) and \(X = 90\).

 **3. Debye-Scherrer diffractometer with 2D area detector**